daqhris/MissionEnrollment/README.md

 ## Frontend Components

-- `IdentityVerification.tsx`: This component handles user identity verification by validating Ethereum addresses.
-It ensures that users are properly authenticated before proceeding with attestations.
+- `IdentityVerification.tsx`: This component handles user identity verification by validating Basenames.
+It ensures that users are properly authenticated before proceeding with event attendance.
+- `EventAttendanceVerification.tsx`: This component verifies user attendance at events using POAPs, implementing a short delay animation and comprehensive error handling.
 - `OnchainAttestation.tsx`: This component manages the creation of onchain attestations on the Base Sepolia network.
 It integrates with the user's wallet using wagmi hooks and encodes POAP data for attestation.
-- `EventAttendanceVerification.tsx`: This component verifies user attendance at events using POAPs, implementing a 5-minute delay animation and comprehensive error handling.
 - `ContractUI.tsx`: This component provides the interface for attestation contract interactions, including network status, attestation creation, and history tracking.

-## Testing

-The project includes a comprehensive test suite using Jest, focusing on POAP verification and event attendance logic.
-Tests ensure robust handling of API interactions and user data validation.
-To run the tests, use the command `yarn test`.
-The test suite includes mock data located in the `test/mocks` directory for simulating API responses and covers various edge cases to ensure reliability.
-Test coverage reports are generated using Jest's built-in coverage tool to help identify untested areas of the codebase.
-Configuration for tests can be found in the `jest.config.js` file, which includes settings for handling TypeScript and React components.

 ## ETHGlobal Brussels 2024

-This onchain app includes a special feature that is dependent on ETHGlobal Brussels 2024.
+This web app includes a special feature that is dependent on participation in ETHGlobal Brussels 2024.
-Users are invited to retrieve their ETHGlobal Brussels 2024 POAP, adding an extra layer of credibility to their enrollment attestations.
+Users are invited to verify ownership of an ETHGlobal-certified POAP, adding an extra layer of credibility to their enrollment attestations.
 The app builder and mission coordinator participated in this global hackathon when it was held for the first time in Belgium.

 ## Deployed Contracts